Nathanduggan/student-scribble-app/README.md

      In here the user will be able to navigate to all pages including, adding a note/ subject, about page, support page and also this is where the user most go in order to sign in.

-##### Social Links: /*-----------------*/
+##### Social Links:
-    - Go to the top of the Home page.
-Click on each of the Social media Links and see that they go to the correct sites.
+    - From the top of the page a user can like the Facebook page and they can also Share the page.
-    Next hover over them and they should increase in size.
-    - Repeat these steps on each Page and on the Footer of each Page.

 ##### My Notes:
     - From the home screen the user will see the my Notes in the centre of the screen after they have created at
-      If the user selects the note a drop down will display what message they made, if any of course.
+      If the user selects the note a drop down will display what message they made,
+      if any of course.
       Above will display, the subject,
       the topic and the Date.
       They will also be able to delete a edit the note by click on the buttons
 ##### Support email form:
     - Go to Support page and will out the form.
     - Type in your name.
 If nothing is entered an error will come after you click the sign-up Button.
     - Type your email.
 Again an error will pop up if nothing is entered or if the '@' Symbol isn't included.
     - When the user clicks in the email, name or questions box, the background will turn grey in colour and once the user starts to type the text will be in white.
     - I have tested the Emailjs with multiple email address on all screen sizes and received every email to my email address: Nathan.duggan0@gmail.com
 ##### The Login Page:
     - Here the user will have to enter their username and password that they would have already created.
     - If the user enters wrong information then an error will appear telling the user that their credentials are incorrect.
     - If they have not yet registered, they can do so by clicking on the link below the password box.
 ##### Register Page:
     - Here the user will have to enter their name, create a username and create a password.
     - They will have to create a username that doesn't already exist or less they will get an error.
     - Once they have successfully created an account, they will be redirected to the Login screen page so that they can Login.

-       /*------------------------------*/
 ## How it looks on different screen sizes and browsers:
    - Mobile: The pages fit in nicely, '375 X 667'.
 The Navigation bar is changed to a Hamburger drop down.
    - Everything else fits in a 'Col-xs-12' Grid including the Footer